Steamed White Fish in Ginger + Turmeric

 2 x 200 g pieces white fish fillets (wild snapper or any white fish of your choice)

-1 bunch coriander - leaves and stalk finally chopped
+1 bunch coriander - leaves and stalk finely chopped

 1/4 cup water or coconut water (if braising)

-- Wrap the fish individually using baking paper, foil or banana leaf.
-Make sure it is really well sealed into a lovely neat little pocket.
+WRAP the fish individually using baking paper, foil, or banana leaf.
+Make sure it's well sealed and shaped into a lovely neat little pocket.

 Notes and Inspiration

-Monte au beurre 1 teaspoon butter or coconut cream right at the end for a richer more decadent sauce.
+Add monte au beurre or coconut cream right at the end for a richer, more decadent sauce.